SebastianGamez/information--app/README.md

 # information application 🗃️

 ### Information application is a nodeJS script with fuction to show relevant information related to system and network.
+All application was created with OOP.

 ## Steps for the installation:
 ###   1. Clone the project